 American Sentinel enhances its nursing curriculum by adopting the QSEN model.
 Our curriculum prepares nurses to improve the quality and safety of patient care and the health care organizations in which they work.

 To complete the RN to BSN/MSN degree, distance education nursing students must complete 87 credits hours.
 The BSN requires 21 baccalaureate-level nursing credit hours, transfer in or complete 30 hours of general education, and 9 credit hours of graduate nursing courses.
-Students then complete 27 more graduate nursing courses to receive the MSN degree.
+Students then complete 27 more graduate nursing credit hours to receive the MSN degree.

 The nursing programs at American Sentinel University contain practice experiences.
 These practice experiences have specific objectives, expected outcomes and competencies.